June 29, 2020

 Tailored Telehealth and Virtual Healthcare Services: Telehealth increases provider capacity to meet patient needs and reduces transportation/mobility limitations for those living in rural, underserved populations.
 The women participating in our West Virginia focus groups told us that accessing support services and resources through multiple avenues (such as text, phone calls, and video) is desirable.
 We believe there are opportunities to improve and expand telehealth in rural areas that combine these various options and preferences.
 Perinatal women, especially those with SUDs, are often in need of virtual support because of challenges in getting to a provider while caring for a newborn.
 Virtual services related to lactation support, post-partum mental health, contraceptive care, and SUDs are critical, especially in rural areas.
 Because rural communities are not monolithic, we believe that evaluation research is key to ensuring that virtual healthcare services are tailored to meet the needs of pregnant and parenting women (with and without SUDs) in rural areas.

 Overall, meeting the complex needs of perinatal women with SUDs, especially those living in rural areas will require a multi-pronged approach from a host of stakeholders.
 But with some innovative thinking, we can make huge strides in addressing the complex healthcare needs of these women and their children.

-Tara leads a portfolio of work in children’s and women’s health, oral health, and nutrition.
+Tara leads Altarum's population health work, including in the areas of women's health, military health, behavioral health, and eldercare.
 She has led a variety of multifaceted quantitative and qualitative research projects that deliver insights to leaders of government health agencies, from the Defense Health Agency to the Health Resources and Services Administration.
 Her recent work includes an evaluation of a HRSA-funded program implemented in 16 states to improve oral health of low-income pregnant women and infants.
 Tara holds a PhD in public health from the University of South Florida.